A $p$-adic Simpson correspondence for singular rigid-analytic varieties: Simplicial rigid-analytic varieties and -adic Simpson correspondence

 where $f$ is a morphism in suitable category and $\phi:[m]\to [n]$ is morphism in $\Delta$. \item A cover of $(U_{n}\to X_n)$ is just cover of $U_n$ in $X_{n,\tau}$. \end{enumerate} We define a $\tau$-sheaf on $X_\bullet$ to be a sheaf on $X_{\bullet,\tau}$.
 We denote the $\tau$-sheaves of abelain groups as $\Ab(X_{\bullet,\tau})$.
 We drop $\tau$ if there is no confusion.
 As in the nonsimplicial case, we denote $\nu:X_{\bullet,\proet}\to X_{\bullet,\et}$, $\lambda:X_{\bullet,\proet}\to X_{\bullet,\an}$ as the projections.

 \end{definition}

-\begin{remark} Note that it is not true in general that for any \'etale cover $\{U\to X_n\}$, we have an \'etale morphism of simplicial rigid space $U_\bullet\to X_\bullet$ whose restriction to degree $n$ is $U$.
+\begin{remark} Note that it is not true in general that for any \'etale cover $\{U\to X_n\}$, we have an \'etale morphism of simplicial rigid-analytic variety $U_\bullet\to X_\bullet$ whose restriction to degree $n$ is $U$.
 Nevertheless, one can always dominate $U\to X_n$ by the restriction to degree $n$ of some \'etale surjective map $U_\bullet\to X_\bullet$ using the coskeleton functor, c.f. \cite[Proposition 1.5]{friedlander1982etale}. \end{remark}

 Sheaves on a simplicial site is "cosimplicial" in the following sense.